Loading…

 Your chosen schedule, mode, and clock times persist across app restarts, and an active session is reconstructed from the start time whenever you reopen.

 A timer shows your current elapsed and remaining time (toggle which direction you read), the current phase — fasting or eating — and your eating window boundaries.
-A small badge tracks the number of continuous days in the current cycle.

 Plans change: Eat Early lets you close a fast before target as a one-time exception or a permanent shift.
 Fast Early ends the eating window ahead of schedule.
 Completed and cancelled sessions from the last 30 days stay in your history.